 I think that this time of year is Mr. Houseful’s most favorite time.
 Football and the anticipation of the Superbowl and all that it entails.
-Yelling, touchdowns, trash talking, and friends who love it just as much as he does.
+Yelling, touchdowns, trash-talking, and friends who love it just as much as he does.
 He tends to watch for great games, even though our wonderful Chicago Bears aren’t in the running.
 I’m not sure who will be paired up this time around, but I will say that there are SOME teams that I don’t want to see there.
-If I do have to see them, I’ll drown my sorrows in these wonderful sweet, sticky and spicy Honey Hot Sauce Wings.
+If I do have to see them, I’ll drown my sorrows in these wonderfully sweet, sticky and spicy Honey Hot Sauce Wings.

 These wings started out mysteriously one day.
 Mor Mor Houseful (my mom) came home one day and tried a new recipe with her chicken wings.
 Which, might I add, are delicious in their own right.
 She created this sauce after having something sort of like it from her place of employment.
-I like hers better.
+I like her version of it better.
 Theirs was good, but there’s something about your mom making something and nailing it.
 With these she did.
 She made them so well, that I remember preparing them for a class party in 7th grade.
 The kids annihilated them.

 The key with these is all about the flavoring.
 You can’t have naked wings and just use the sauce as your flavor.
 It won’t work well.
 Balance is key.